 Virginia is a member of the High Schools That Work state network.

-HSTW Board Member: Lolita Hall, State Director Career Technical Education, Virginia Department of Education
+HSTW Board Member: George Wilcox, Interim State Director Career Technical Education, Virginia Department of Education

 HSTW State Coordinator: Judith Sams, Business and Information Technology and Related Clusters, Virginia Department of Education

 Contracts for Direct Support

 Schools, districts and states contract with SREB for targeted school improvement services such as on-site coaching, technical assistance and professional development.